kailash-manasarovar/statement/docs/timeline/2025/august.md

 - The woman glaring at me with the bag from Sainte Marie de la Mer, for example.
 - It was so intense.
+- A toddler getting passed around - I thought they were seeing if I'd raise the alarm but I knew it was phoney.

 ### Cupcakes